Privacy Notice

 If you choose not to give us information which we ask you for, it might not be possible for us to deal with matters – this may mean we cannot process your complaint, or that we cannot work with you as a contractor.
 Feel free to talk to our Data Protection Officer about this if you are worried or have any questions.

-If your personal information changes (for example your name, address and contact details) then please contact our enquiries team to let us know about the changes as soon as possible.
-We will then update the records that we hold about you.
+If your personal information changes (for example your name, address and contact details) please contact our enquiries team to tell us about the changes as soon as possible.
+We'll update the records that we hold about you.

 - keep personal information up to date,